 NEW YORK (July 23, 2019) — While a job candidate’s experience and skills are important hiring criteria, new data finds that personality is not far behind.
 According to a recent study conducted by TopInterview, a global network of career-coaching experts, and Resume-Library, one of the leading U.S. job boards, 70 percent of employers consider a candidate’s personality to be among the top three factors in deciding whether to extend a job offer, substantially more important than education (18%) or appearance (7%).
+In addition, 62 percent said they wished resumes provided greater insight into a candidate’s personality.

 The nearly 200 talent acquisition professionals were also asked which personality traits they find to be the most — and least — impressive during the interview process.
 The conclusion: Whereas employers find confidence attractive, they consider arrogance to be a major turn-off.
 Although U.S. employers rated “arrogance” or “overconfidence” as the biggest personality turn-off (72%), they considered “confidence” to be one of the most admirable personality traits when hiring (42%), proving that job seekers should be mindful of how they project self-assurance during an interview.